Israel Belkind: Zionist activism

 These first group of Bilu pioneers arrived at Palestine in July, 1882.
-He worked first in Mikveh Yisrael and Rishon LeTzion, and then moved to Gedera, the first official Bilu community.
+He worked first in Mikveh Yisrael and Rishon LeZion, and then moved to Gedera, the first official Bilu community.
 Belkind, however, was unable to adjust to agricultural labor, and therefore, devoted himself to education.

 Belkind was the key leader in the Yishuv's protest movement against representatives of Baron Rothschild.